Tisarindi/Student-Registration/README.md

 # WebCW
-Student Registration form with html and css
+Student Registration form with html, css and php